-Start with industry standard program structure.
-Provide a cross reference subroutine, a startup subroutine , keep main PLC program file clean with mostly just jump to subroutine rungs and critical safety rungs.
+Start with the industry standard program structure.
+Provide a cross-reference subroutine, a startup subroutine, keep the main PLC program file clean with mostly just jump to subroutine rungs and critical safety rungs.
 (Have a structure in the first place.)

 Use common industry naming conventions like AFI (Always False Input), and XREF (Cross Reference).
 Keep symbols/tags as short as possible, element descriptions as detailed as possible.

 Great advice on which PLC programming language to use in which application can be found in Control Design magazine article "Learning IEC 61131-3 programming language"

 * Have an outside-the-panel PLC communication port and fused 120-V outlet.